mcmoodoo/mcmoodoo-blog/content/genlayer-intelligent-contracts.md

 5. **Familiar and powerful tools of Python's ecosystem**

-Intelligent contracts can fetch live data (e.g. prices, weather updates, product details) directly from web APIs without intermediaries, making subjective decisions while enhancing adaptability and context awareness.
-They can also search and retrieve real-time information, like breaking news or sports scores, enabling dapps to make decisions on insurance payouts and game outcomes.
+Intelligent contracts can fetch live data (e.g. prices 📈, weather updates 🌦️, product details 🛒) directly from web APIs without intermediaries, making subjective decisions while enhancing adaptability and context awareness.
+They can also search and retrieve real-time information, such as breaking news or sports scores, allowing dapps to decide on insurance payouts and game results.

 Learn about <a href="https://docs.genlayer.com/developers/intelligent-contracts/introduction" target="_blank" rel="noopener noreferrer">Intelligent Contracts</a> or try deploying your own in <a href="https://studio.genlayer.com" target="_blank" rel="noopener noreferrer">GenLayer Studio</a>.